Drup2021/Anonym/README.md

 ## Features

 - **Anonymous Messaging**: Users can send and receive anonymous messages.
-- **ChatGPT Integration**: Generates random prompts or questions using the OpenAI API.
+- **LLM Integration**: Generates random prompts or questions using the Gemini Flash 2.0 API.
+- **Safe Mode(Harmful Content Monitoring): Classifies content into whether it is harmful or not and does not allow harmful messages to be sent in safe mode.
 - **Authentication**: Secure user authentication with NextAuth.
 - **User Interfaces**: Separate interfaces for sending and receiving messages.
 - **Responsive Design**: Optimized for both desktop and mobile devices.